C++23 · GPU-First · In Development · Late 2027

 GPU-DrivenCore v1Live

-• Indirect draw and compute-driven culling paths
+• Indirect draw and GPU-driven culling paths

 Lighting & Global Illumination

-GPURay TracingLive
+GPUPath TracingLive

-• RTXDI ReSTIR direct illumination + reference and ReSTIR path tracing
+• DDGI dynamic probe grids and RTXDI ReSTIR for direct + path tracing

-• Parallax-corrected reflection probes with runtime capture priority
+• Parallax-corrected reflection probes

 Material System